lab-v2/pyreason/docs/source/user_guide/6_pyreason_expected_output.rst

         ('Mary', 'Cat'): {}}}

-``interpretation.get_dict()`` first goes through each time step, then the componenets of the graph(, and finally the predicates and bounds.
+``interpretation.get_dict()`` first goes through each time step, then the componenets of the graph, and finally the predicates and bounds.